 Things To Do

-Humboldt Lagoons State Park and environs offer hiking, boating, fishing, camping, birdwatching, whale watching, agate hunting, and a stunning springtime azalea bloom.
+Humboldt Lagoons State Park is located on the land of the Ner'-er-herh/Coastal Yurok People.
+The name of this place is Chah-pekw Hee-koh.
+The park offers opportunities hiking, boating, fishing, camping, birdwatching, whale watching, agate hunting, and a stunning springtime azalea bloom.

 If you have half a day, drive to Dry Lagoon day-use area.
 Hike north on the California Coastal Trail to Ryan’s Cove and back.
 Along the way, you’ll see dunes, crashing waves, berry bushes, wildflowers, and the lush forest beside Stone Lagoon. (“Dry Lagoon to Ryan’s Cove and Back”)